christroutner/BobWallet/README.md

   - Tor is necessary to protect the server from determining your Private Wallet addresses.
 No one but you knows the addresses of your Private Wallet.

-* Are there any extra fees to us Bob Wallet?
+* Are there any extra fees to use Bob Wallet?
   - No. The only fees you pay are the standard Bitcoin miner fee for each transaction.